weathertrader/pgrad/setup/README.md

 airflow scheduler -D
 airflow webserver -D
 ```
-If you've opened port 8080 on your EC2 instance, you can browse the
+Browse to port 8080 on your EC2 instance and turn the dags on
 dags at `http://localhost:8080/admin/`.
-You can view the active dags using
+You can view and test the active dags using
 ```
 airflow list_dags
-airflow list_tasks pgrad_dag
+airflow list_tasks id_21
-airflow list_tasks pgrad_dag --tree
+airflow list_tasks id_21 --tree
+airflow test id_21 download_grib_nam 2015-01-01
 ```
 In case you need to reset or kill airflow you can use the following
 ```
 airflow resetdb
-more ~/pgrad/airflow/airflow-webserver.pid
+more ~/airflow/airflow-webserver.pid
 ps -aux | grep airflow
 kill -9 pid
 ```